This article covers electrolyte supplementation during water fasting. It does not apply to dry fasting.

 How much electrolytes do I need during fasting?

-You can take DVs as a very rough ballpark figure to use as a starting point.
-But your individual requirements for electrolytes can vary significantly based on multiple factors.
-In fact, they fluctuate day by day even for the same individual.
-Here are some factors to consider.
+The concept of government-approved “recommended daily values” contributed to a myth that our nutritional needs are uniform.
+We can use these figures as a very approximate starting point.
+But our individual requirements for electrolytes can vary significantly based on multiple factors.
+In fact, they fluctuate day-by-day even for the same individual.
+Here are some key factors to consider.

 Body build and composition

-If you are big and tall, you may need more electrolytes than someone with a smaller body.
+If you are big and/or tall, you may need more electrolytes than someone with a smaller body.
 Body composition matters as well because muscle tissue, fat and bones utilise electrolytes in different ways.

 If you exercise a lot, you will need more electrolytes than someone who doesn’t.
 We lose electrolytes with sweat so high-intensity exercise depletes your electrolyte levels quickly.
 Muscle recovery after anaerobic exercise also uses them up.